Petrified by the fiscal cliff? Relax, it's just a slope

-NEW YORK (Reuters) - The “fiscal cliff” sounds like a scary place.
-Headlines about “taxmaggeddon” are flashing on TV screens, next to clocks ticking down to January 1.
+NEW YORK, Nov 18 (Reuters) - The “fiscal cliff” sounds like a scary place.
+Headlines about “taxmaggeddon” are flashing on TV screens, next to clocks ticking down to Jan.
+1.

 The Dow Jones Industrial Average has skidded more than 7 percent over the last month, largely due to concerns about the standoff in Congress over how to stop a barrage of tax hikes and spending cuts.